Boutique rooms and apartments, Hiriketiya, Dickwella

 - FOOD & DRINK

-Make yourself at home in a little oasis surrounded by coconut palms, just a few sandy footsteps from the beach.
-The rooms are chic and minimalist, with beautiful outdoor spaces and alfresco bathrooms where you can shower with the jungle as a backdrop.
+Make yourself at home in a little oasis surrounded by coconut palms, just footsteps from the beach.
+Chic and minimalist rooms with beautiful outdoor spaces where you can shower with the jungle as a backdrop.

 - Stylish rooms footsteps from a paradise, horseshoe bay.